knelligan/vu-5278-finalProject-knelligan/README.md

 ## To Do
 - [ ] create an authentication/login
 - [ ] create a reporting gui window to print sales, costs, and other stats based on the order database and the inventory database
+- [ ] include a command design pattern for the menu buttons
-- [ ] include a command design pattern for the GUI controls
+- [ ] include a MVC design pattern for the GUI controls
 - [ ] include a observer design pattern to update the prices of drinks from the drink list csv file.
 - [x] create tests and sample data
 - [x] add an inventory system